DarthMikke/millim-dev/README.md

 ## File structure

-Defined in code:
-- `/srv/portfolio`: served directory
+- `./srv/webprojects`: served directory
-- `/srv/config`: HTTPD config files
+- `./srv/apache`: HTTPD config files
-- `/ssh`: Place for Github private key

-`/srv` and `/ssh` are marked as volumes in Dockerfile.

-Advised directories:
-- `/srv/certs`: An obvious place for SSL certificates
+- `./srv/certs`: An obvious place for SSL certificates
+- `./srv/ssh`: SSH folder for the webhost.
+Place your Github/Gitlab/Gitea private key here, if you intend to use private git repos.
+You can configure it by placing a `config` file here.
+- `./dnsmasq`: Should contain a `hosts` file and a `dnsmasq.d` directory.
+All files with extension `.conf` inside of `dnsmasq.d` will be included in the Dnsmasq configuration.